darinz/ML/practice-1/p6/solution_p6.md

 ---

-**6. In the context of the same confusion matrix from question 5, what is the recall (sensitivity) of the classifier?**
+**Problem 6.
+In the context of the same confusion matrix from question 5, what is the recall (sensitivity) of the classifier?**

 *   (a) 0.75
 *   (b) 0.80